-Hello!
-I'm Christian, a master's student at UCLA currently studying Computer Science.
+I like computers.
 My broad interests include networking, operating systems, driver development, IoT, and full-stack system design.
+For my thesis I dabbled in ML-based acoustic sensing for water treatment systems.

 I currently work with the UCLA Water Technologies Research (WaTeR) Center on their distributed water treatment project in the Salinas Valley.
 During my undergraduate years, I designed and implemented several major components for the project's "cyberinfrastructure."
 This included a REST API to collect sensor data from hundreds of devices in the field, integration with MongoDB and PostgreSQL databases for sensor data storage, and a web application to remotely monitor the water treatment systems and download sensor data for scientific analysis.